On Dummett's Pragmatist Justification Procedure: Discussion

-Dummett's pragmatist justification procedure rejects a widely accepted dog\-ma of proof-theoretic semantics: \emph{the primacy of the categorical over the hypothetical} or, as it is also called, \emph{the placeholder view of assumptions} \cite{schroederheisterPTVMTC,schroederheisterCH}.
+Dummett's pragmatist justification procedure rejects a widely accepted dog\-ma of proof-theoretic semantics: \emph{the primacy of the categorical over the hypothetical} or, as it is also called, \emph{the placeholder view of assumptions} \autocite{schroederheisterPTVMTC,schroederheisterCH}.
 According to this view, assumptions are placeholders for closed proofs and thus hypothetical reasoning (reasoning from assumptions) are explained in terms of categorical reasoning (proofs without assumptions).
 In contrast, the pragmatist proof-theoretic notion of canonical argument considers arguments from assumptions as primary and not to be explained away in terms of closed arguments (proofs).

-Furthermore, the prevalence of the placeholder view of assumptions has imparted greater emphasis to assertions in detriment of other speech acts like denial or supposition.
-Here also, the pragmatist approach suggests ways to widen the conceptual arena and provide interesting alternative points of view.
+The prevalence of the placeholder view of assumptions has imparted greater emphasis to assertions in detriment of other speech acts like denial or supposition.
+In contrast, the approach presented in this paper indicate ways to widen the conceptual arena and thus accommodate interesting alternative points of view.

-\paragraph{Acknowledgements.} I received very helpful comments and suggestions from the research group on Logic and Language in T\"{u}bingen.
-I am indebted in particular to Peter Schroeder-Heister who suggested to me the idea of pragmatist canonical arguments with complex conclusions and to Luca Tranchini who read and made comments on an early draft.
+\paragraph{Acknowledgements.} I received very helpful comments and suggestions from members of the research group ``Logik und Sprachtheorie'' in T\"{u}bingen.
+I am indebted in particular to Peter Schroeder-Heister, who suggested to me the idea of pragmatist canonical arguments with complex conclusions, and to Luca Tranchini, who read and made comments on early drafts.
 This work was supported by the Deutscher Akademischer Austauschdienst (DAAD), grant number 91562976.